le-emily/javascript-assessment/README.md

 -	know how to use AJAX to get data from a server using both GET and POST

+### Setup

-### First, create a virtual environment and activate it.
+First, create a virtual environment and activate it.

 $ virtualenv env

 $ source env/bin/activate

-### Install the requirements for this project in requirements.txt with the following command.
+Install the requirements for this project in requirements.txt with the following command.

 $ pip install -r requirements.txt

+### Write Javascript

-### Start the flask server.
+Start the flask server.

 $ python server.py